FY22 PATCH for Providers Workshops

 - Pharmacy Technician Competencies (PTCB): Verbal Communication Skills, and

-- Nursing and Interprofessional: Roles/responsibilities, and interprofessional communication
+- Nursing and Interprofessional: Interprofessional communication

-This activity is designed for physicians, nurses, physician assistants, pharmacists, pharmacy technicians, social workers, psychologists, public health and health educators, as well as other members of the health care team who have interest in empowering youth to transition from pediatric to adult health care.
+This activity is designed for physicians, nurses, physician assistants, pharmacists, pharmacy technicians, social workers, public health and health educators, as well as other members of the health care team who have interest in empowering youth to transition from pediatric to adult health care.

 As a result of this educational activity learners will be able to: